 D. Conduct of Hearing.
 While the Grievance Committee is authorized to make its own rules for the conduct of hearings, the following standards shall be observed with respect to all such hearings.
 The hearing shall be conducted informally and in private with only the eligible members of the Grievance Committee, the petitioner and respondent, and such witnesses as may be called in attendance, except that each person directly involved in the grievance may be accompanied by one person of his or her choosing to serve as an advisor.
 The petitioner may elect to bring an attorney to serve as such an advisor.
 If the petitioner does elect to have an attorney as the advisor, the respondent administrator may elect to have an attorney provided by the University as his or her advisor.
 Such advisor shall not present evidence or make argument.
 At the hearing, the petitioner is to present evidence in support of the petitioner’s contentions, and the respondent is to be given an opportunity to respond.

-A quorum for the hearing is a simple majority of eligible members of the Grievance Committee.
+A quorum for the hearing will consist of a minimum of four eligible members of the Grievance Committee.
 The Chair of the hearing has responsibility for keeping a complete transcript of the testimony and preserving all documents that are accepted by the Grievance Committee at the hearing as evidence.
 Only the evidence so compiled is to form the basis for Grievance Committee conclusions about the case and any resulting advice to the responsible administrator and the Chancellor.
 All witnesses may be questioned by the Grievance Committee members and by the persons directly involved in the grievance.
 Except as herein provided, the conduct of the hearing is under the control of the Chair of the hearing.

 The burden is on the petitioner to establish by a preponderance of the evidence that the Petitioner has experienced an injury that would entitle the petitioner to relief in accordance with the standard set out in Section II above.